Virginia Foster Durr: Montgomery

 Virginia Durr met Rosa Parks through close friend E.D.
 Nixon, who worked with Parks during his time working with the NAACP.
 Durr employed Rosa Parks part-time as a seamstress; she sewed for Virginia and her children, and after a while Virginia considered Parks a close friend.
 In an exclusive interview with Eyes on the Prize Virginia goes in more depth about their relationship, "I went to see her and took her some clothes and took her some of my daughters' and we, they, they, she fixed the clothes for them and I'd often stay and help her.
 Mrs. Parks was a really lovely woman."
 During the summer of 1955, Myles Horton, a close friend of Durr, asked her to recommend a black person to attend workshops at Highlander Folk School, the purpose of which was to put into effect the recent Brown v.
 Board of Education decision.
 Durr arranged a full scholarship for Rosa Parks to go to the school in Tennessee.
-It was here where Rosa Parks experienced true equality for the first time in her life.
+It was there that Parks experienced true equality for the first time in her life.
 In December 1955, Virginia and Clifford, along with E.D.
-Nixon, bailed Rosa Parks out of jail after she was arrested for refusing to give up her bus seat for a white person.
+Nixon, bailed Parks from jail after she was arrested for refusing to give up her bus seat for a white person.
 Afterwards, the Durrs, along with the NAACP, aided Rosa Parks in bringing her case to the Supreme Court.
-Parks' actions sparked what we know of now as the Montgomery bus boycott, which Virginia and Clifford supported by all means.
+Parks's actions sparked what we know of now as the Montgomery bus boycott, which Virginia and Clifford supported by all means.
+Durr's involvement was instrumental for the Civil Rights Movement in Montgomery.
+Although she was not a key public figure, she made significant contributions to the movement behind the scenes by providing funds for the cause and shelter for activists and by connecting local organizers to larger networks of support.

+The importance of this type of behind-the-scenes contribution from white liberal Southerners has been one area of emphasis by historians as they look at what sustained the organization involved in the Montgomery bus boycott and what increased interracial solidarity throughout the movement.

-Virginia and her husband also had associations with Martin Luther King Jr., as he and his wife sent the Durrs a postcard from their trip to India in 1959.
+Virginia and her husband also had associations with Martin Luther King Jr., who, along with his wife sent the Durrs a postcard from their trip to India in 1959.
 In March 1965, during the Selma to Montgomery march, the Durrs housed many of the volunteers in their home.
 In her autobiography, she recalls “I spent all my time making coffee and frying bacon and eggs for them.”
-After the boycott, Virginia remained an involved civil rights activist, including working for a variety of organizations such as the Women's International League for Peace and Freedom.
+After the boycott, Virginia remained an involved civil rights activist such as by working for a variety of organizations such as the Women's International League for Peace and Freedom.
 She continued traveling and speaking across the country to colleges, community groups, and civil rights commemorations.